 Some renowned ski resorts are Niseko Ski Resort and Asahidake Ski Resort in Hokkaido, Hakkoda Ski Resort in Aomori, Hakuba Ski Resort in Nagano, and Mt.Tanigawadake Tenjindaira Ski Resort in Gunma.

-6. Join The Spectacular Fire Torch Festival in Nara Prefecture
+Go to the Fire Torch Festival in Nara Prefecture

 You will find loads of sacred temples and shrines all around Japan- sometimes in the mountain crest, inside a forest, or sometimes between busy roadside office buildings.